AdobeDocs/pass.en/help/authentication/integration-guide-programmers/rest-apis/rest-api-v2/apis/partner-single-sign-on-apis/rest-api-v2-partner-single-sign-on-apis-retrieve-profile-using-partner-authentication-response.md

             <tr>
                <td style="background-color: #DEEBFF;">attributes</td>
                <td>
-                    The list of user metadata attributes.
+                    JSON containing a map of key, value pairs.
                     <br/><br/>
-                    These attributes can be:
+                    The key element is defined by user metadata attributes and can be:
                     <ul>
                         <li>Mandatory, like 'userID'</li>
                         <li>Non-mandatory, like 'zip', 'householdID', 'maxRating', etc.</li>